mindbat/track2-functional/THE-CHAT-RETURNS.md

 1. Remove any excess `messages` using a loop
 1. Update the `total` number of messages for the conversation.
 1. Return the conversation.

 Each of the steps mutates, or changes, the conversation data in-place.
-This is likely a familiar pattern, but as we shall discover not only is the code more verbose than equivalent expression based, functional code, making it safe for multi-threaded use can be challenge.
+This is likely a familiar pattern, but as we shall discover not only is the code more verbose than equivalent expression based, functional code, making it safe for multithreaded use can be challenge.

 Now that we have these two functions `new-mutable-conversation-db` and `mutating-add-message` we can now run some simple experiments using these